 Slugs will munch on tender transplants.

-Damp weather or wet soil can lead to leaf rot, which shows up as white spots on the tips before the tips eventually shrivel and die.
+Damp weather or wet soil can lead to leaf rot, which shows up as white spots on the tips before the tips eventually wither and die.
 There is no cure, but providing good air circulation, allowing the soil to dry between waterings and removing any plants that appear to be infected will decrease the likelihood.

 Leek rust, orange pustules on the leaves, can also affect leaves in damp weather.
 Remove the affected leaves and improve air circulation.
 New growth should come in healthy.